12 Nicknames for El Paso, Texas

 The Boot Capital of the World

-However, this industry and its related moniker aren't a thing of the past.
-Many boot companies still exist in the city today, including the Lucchese Boot Company and Tony Lama Boots.
-You can learn more about bootmaking in the city by visiting El Paso landmarks, like the El Paso Museum of History.
+This industry and its associated moniker are not just relics of the past; many boot companies, including the Lucchese Boot Company and Tony Lama Boots, still operate in the city today.
+You can learn more about bootmaking in El Paso by visiting landmarks like the El Paso Museum of History.

 The Borderplex

-El Paso is located right on the United States-Mexico border next to Juárez, earning it the name of the Borderplex.
-Its position makes it a busy border-crossing spot for travel and trade to and from the US and Mexico.
+El Paso is located right on the United States-Mexico border, adjacent to Juárez, which has earned it the nickname "Borderplex."
+Its strategic position makes it a busy crossing point for travel and trade between the US and Mexico.

 The City With a Legend